Keldon Johnson NBA Preview vs. the Suns

-Keldon Johnson and his San Antonio Spurs teammates will take on the Phoenix Suns on Tuesday at 10:00 PM ET.
+Keldon Johnson and the San Antonio Spurs hit the court versus the Phoenix Suns at 10:00 PM ET on Thursday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's break down Johnson's prop bets, and some stats and trends to help you find good wagers.
+Below we will break down Johnson's stats and trends, helping you make good predictions on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.